Alchemical Grid Dock (AlGDock): Binding Free Energy Calculations between Flexible Ligands and Rigid Receptors: Thermodynamic state initialization and automatic adaptation reliably yields reasonable protocols

 While useful, the described thermodynamic state initialization process remains imperfect.
-Replica exchange is particularly beneficial when the important phase space of a thermodynamic states is a subset of the important phase space of another.
-The present procedure is limited to the variation of a single thermodynamic parameter between milestones, and can do little to promote the subset relationship.
-Future improvements could accomodate varying multiple parameters (e.g. separate parameters for the temperture, van der Waals grids, and electrostatic grids) in between thermodynamic states of interest, while maintaining a phase space subset relationship.
+Replica exchange is particularly beneficial when the important configuration space of a thermodynamic state is a subset of the important configuration space of another.
+The present procedure is limited to the variation of a single thermodynamic parameter between milestones.
+Future improvements could accommodate varying multiple parameters (e.g. separate parameters for the temperature, van der Waals grids, and electrostatic grids) in between thermodynamic states of interest to promote sampling while minimizing unnecessary traversals of configuration space.

-While a direct comparison is difficult, the described procedure appears less successful than the best docking programs at identifying the native pose. \citet{Hartshorn2007} found that with a larger site (10 \AA), the top-ranked GOLD solution is within 2 \AA ~ of the experimental binding mode in 80.4\% of calculations.
-In contrast, only 56.5\% of the present UCSF DOCK 6 calculations were successful, suggesting that setup and parameterization, and perhaps the docking algorithm, could be fine-tuned.
-Native pose identification based on AlGDock performs similarly to UCSF DOCK 6, suggesting that replica exchange sampling from the Boltzmann distribution does not significantly increase the diversity of poses.
-As evidenced by the variable performance as a function of starting pose(s), improving Boltzmann sampling schemes should improve native pose identification.